How to visit an art museum–a guide for students

 Museum staff: Although you’ll see some museum employees in the public spaces and guards in the galleries, most museum staff work behind the scenes.
 Curators and registrars research, manage, and organize the museum’s collections; exhibition installers and designers handle the art, displaying in on view or moving it to other spaces in the museum; conservators clean and restore works of art, and educators create programs for the public and provide tours, often with the help of museum volunteers called docents.
 Museums also rely on administrative staff who are responsible for the business of day-to-day operations, fundraising, marketing, and producing publications about the museum and its collections.

-Based in Washington, DC, Virginia B. Spivey (author) is a contributing editor at AHTR and co-founding editor of Art History Pedagogy and Practice.
-As an independent art historian, educational consultant, and mother of twins, she keeps busy.
-Her current projects can be found on her website, Teaching with the Lights On.
+Based in Washington, DC, Virginia B. Spivey (author) is Editor in Chief at AHTR and Co-founding Editor of Art History Pedagogy and Practice.
+As an independent art historian, educational consultant, and mother of twins, she keeps pretty busy.
+Details about her work and current projects can be found on her website at https://vbspivey.com/